 Depending on the amount of coverage you are applying for, you may also be required to submit medical records from your primary care physician, along with blood and urine samples in order to test for various health conditions.
 This will help the life insurance underwriters to get a clearer picture of the risk that they are taking on should they opt to provide you with the coverage you are applying for.

-If your rates have went up, and you’re not sure why, or you’re looking for a cheaper option, let us know.
+If your rates have gone up, and you’re not sure why, or you’re looking for a cheaper option, let us know.
 We can help you understand the changes and find a cheaper option.

 You shouldn’t have to pay a ton for your policy.
-Let us find you savings on your insurance policy.
+Let us find your savings on your insurance policy.

 If you’re confused or want to save money, your next step should be calling one of our agents.